ONSgeo/Covid19_Tiers/README.md

-# NOTICE: This GitHub is due to migrate to ONS Digital as part of the review work, these data tables will be deleted from GitHub.
+# NOTICE: This GitHub is due to migrate to ONS Digita.
+## As part of the review work, these data tables will be deleted from GitHub.
-# If you still require these data, please contact ONS.Geography@ons.gov.uk
+## If you still require these data, please contact ONS.Geography@ons.gov.uk

 # Covid 19 local restriction tiers by area